Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 You have the privilege of the use of a locker to store school-related materials and supplies during the school year.
 The locker assigned to you is for your convenience only; it is not required that you have a locker.
 Lockers are available on first come, first served basis with priority given to freshmen and sophomores.

 Lockers may be inspected or searched by school officials at any time without prior notice.
 Law enforcement, including narcotics/explosives detection police dogs, may also inspect or search lockers.
 Misuse, abuse, or damage to your locker may result in the loss of privilege to use it.
+The locker must be cleared at the end of the school year or if a student withdraws during the school year.
+The contents left in the locker will be donated to charity.

 To assure the safety and security of any items in your locker: